-Why bother to optimize images?
+Why bother to optimize images for web?
 Let me ask you this; when was the last time you saw a website without any images on it?
 “Never” would be the right answer. 🤷♂️ Images are just too essential.
 And this isn’t even about that cringe-worthy stock photo to go along your “10 online marketing tips” post.
 Images are useful for multiple purposes.
-Think layouts, design element, logos, profile pictures and, yes, blog images too.
+Think layouts, design element, logos, profile pictures, and, yes, blog images too.

 - How to deliver responsive images across multiple devices?